chanb/chanb.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Bryan!
-I'm currently a MScAC student at University of Toronto and I did my undergrad at University of Toronto Scarborough.
-I was pretty "goalless" until recently where I started falling in love with reinforcement learning.
-Specifically, I am currently interested in how RL agents can be adaptive to different environments with minimal training.
-In other words, I am currently most interested in how metalearning, imitation learning, and few-shot learning can benefit!
-I have yet to read about inverse RL and transfer learning but I think I will end up being interested :)

-I am still very rusty as I just started last year but I plan to write some blogs every now and then on what I think about recent published papers!
-Hopefully at some point I can publish a few papers related to RL!
+Hi, I'm Bryan!
+I recently completed my MScAC at the University of Toronto and was fortunate to have interned at Kindred AI.
+I am currently a Teaching Assistant at the University of Toronto Scarborough for the AI course and the ML course.
+I am using my remaining time to do research projects (Hopefully I get a publication soon!).
+My life-long goal is to create autonomous agents that are adaptive to real-life applications.
+To achieve my goal, I focus my research in Reinforcement Learning, Robotics, Meta-Learning, and Continual Learning.

 Outside of academic, I enjoy stuff related to basketball (sometimes soccer), cars, movies, and games!
-I used to be "addicted" to games and got to a point where I was top 0.02% in League of Legends during season 3 (I was pretty proud).
+I used to be top 0.02% in League of Legends during season 3 (I was pretty proud) and was considering going pro.

-Anyway, feel free to contact me at **chanb** at **cs** dot **toronto** dot **edu**!
+Anyway, I am interested in collaborating on research projects and feel free to contact me at **chanb@cs.toronto.edu**!
 I'm fluent in English and Cantonese (Proficient in Mandarin) so feel free to message me in Chinese as well!

+My resume can be found [here](../files/Resume_No_Phone.pdf).